-The calculation required by VACARVM is performed on a pre-tax basis (i.e., federal income tax is ignored in the projections and the discount rates are pre-tax).
+The key difference is that the calculation required by VACARVM is performed on a pre-tax basis (i.e., federal income tax is ignored in the projections and the discount rates are pre-tax).
 The calculation required by VA RBC is performed on an after-tax basis (i.e., federal income tax is included in the projections and the discount rates are after-tax).

-The starting assets may be different inasmuch as the VACARVM reserve could be calculated before TAR is calculated, thus eliminating the need for estimating starting assets for the VA RBC run.
+The starting assets may also be different to the extent VA RBC is calculated using actual VACARVM reserves (some actuaries believe this is allowed or required).
 See Q5.3 for more discussion on this issue.

-The Asset Valuation Reserve (AVR) and Interest Maintenance Reserve (IMR) may be treated differently between VACARVM and VA RBC.
-Section A1.1)G) of VACARVM states that "the AVR and the IMR shall be handled consistently with the treatment in the company's cash flow testing."
-While the VA RBC instructions and the Academy's Life Capital Adequacy Subcommittee June 2005 Report do not explicitly address AVR and IMR, Appendix 1a of the RBC C-3 Phase I instructions states that "existing AVR-related assets should not be included in the initial assets used in the C-3 modeling.
+The Asset Valuation Reserve (AVR) and Interest Maintenance Reserve (IMR) may be treated differently between VA RBC and VACARVM.
+Section A1.1)G) of VACARVM states that "the AVR and the IMR shall be handled consistently with the treatment in the company's cash flow testing".
+While the VA RBC instructions and the

+Academy's Life Capital Adequacy Subcommittee June 2005 Report do not explicitly address AVR and IMR, Appendix 1a of the RBC C-3 Phase I instructions states that "existing AVR-related assets should not be included in the initial assets used in the C-3 modeling.
 These assets are available for future credit loss deviations over and above expected credit losses.
 These deviations are covered by C-1 risk capital.
 Similarly, future AVR contributions should not be modeled.
-However, the expected credit losses should be in the cash flow modeling.
-(Deviations from expected are covered by both the AVR and the C-1 risk capital.)" and that "IMR assets should be used for C-3 modeling."
+However, the expected credit losses should be in the cash flow modeling (deviations from expected are covered by both the AVR and the C-1 risk capital), and IMR assets should also be used for C-3 modeling."